ignite/cli/docs/3 Scaffold a Blockchain/3 Type Scaffold.md

 A type is scaffolded in a module.
 Optional `--module` flag specifies the name of the module, in which a type will be scaffolded.
 By default a type is scaffolded in a module name of which matches the name of the project.

-`type` modifies the following directories and files:
+Files and directories created and modified by scaffolding:

 * `proto`: services for SDK messages and queries, HTTP endpoints
 * `x/module_name/keeper`: gRPC message server and query handler